stumpyfr/stumpyfr/README.md

 I am a (Data|Platform|Solution) Architect by specialization, a software engineer by profession, and an engineer at heart.

+After 7y working with the Boston Consulting Group as AI Principal Engineer, Imoved to freelancing.

-Based in Paris and working internationally with [Boston Consulting Group - X](https://www.bcg.com/x), developing, for and with our clients, advanced analytics solutions at scale.
+Based in Paris and working internationally with various organisations, from Airline to PE funds.

 ## 📫 Contact me